 - Microsoft Windows all 32-bit and 64-bit versions

-The current version of the GUI, IBReplicator's Replication Manager needs to run on a 32 bit Windows host.
+The current version of the GUI, IBReplicator's Replication Manager needs to run on a 32 bit compatible Windows host.
 It can access a remote IBReplicator server on Linux or a remote Windows 64-bit server.
-However, if you need it there is a command line configuration manager now available with IBReplicator 4.x
+However, if you need it there is a command line configuration manager that became available with IBReplicator 4.x

 IBReplicator supports replication to and from databases: